Snowshoeing to Dog Lake

 What to Do in Kootenay National Park in Winter

 Kootenay National Park, located in southeast British Columbia, is one of four national parks that make up the Canadian Rocky Mountain Parks UNESCO World Heritage Site.
 When you drive Highway 93 – the only major highway through the park, you get the feeling that much of the park remains untrampled and unexplored.
+I love visiting Kootenay National Park in winter for just that reason.

 Steep mountains, waterfalls galore, canyons, beautiful rivers, and even a hot spring are all here waiting to be discovered.

 Kootenay National Park in summer is a popular destination with several world-class hiking trails including the challenging but beautiful multi-day Rockwall Trail.
-In winter, when driving can be treacherous, there are fewer things to do, largely because access to many trails is through avalanche-prone country, but what is available to the visitor is outstanding.
+In winter, when driving can be treacherous, there are fewer things to do, largely because access to many trails is through avalanche-prone country – but what is available to the visitor is outstanding.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.